“I got CLB 7! I just wanted to share my success. Thanks!”

 Learn first

-Background reading before you commit to a study plan.
+Background reading before you start a study plan.

 TEF Canada guide